ds5678/ModComponent/docs/Tool-Component-Documentation.md

 ## SkillBonus
 *int* <br/>
-Bonus to the relevant skill when using this item.
+Bonus to the relevant skill when using this item. <br>
 E.g. the sewing kit gives a bonus of +20.<br/>

 ## CraftingTimeMultiplier
 *float* <br/>
 Multiplier for crafting and repair times.
-Represents percent.
+Represents percent. <br>
 0% means 'finishes instantly'; 100% means 'same time as without tool'.<br/>

 ## DegradePerHourCrafting